E-MAIL Tony@lathes.co.uk

 If you have an Elf lathe of any type the writer would be pleased to hear from you..

-Round-bed Elf with screwcutting, a Sturmey-Archer hub-gear speed-controlled headstock and 4-way
+Round-bed Elf with screwcutting, a Sturmey-Archer bicycle hub-gear speed-controlled headstock and 4-way toolpost

-The only example so far discovered: a late-model Rollo Elf with Sturmey-Archer hub-gear, aluminium handwheels on leadscrew and tailstock and mounted on the maker's under-drive cabinet stand with a built-in drive system
+The ultimate Elf--and so far only the second example discovered: a late-model with Sturmey-Archer hub-gear, aluminium handwheels on leadscrew and tailstock and mounted on the maker's under-drive cabinet stand

 A 2.25" centre height plain-turning (no screwcutting) round-bed Rollo Elf with a single-speed geared headstock.